onpointai/onpointai-backup/_posts/2020-05-18-f1carspredictor.md

 ## Overview

 This is an exercise based on Formula 1 cars and is  aimed at predicting which team a car belongs to by analysing an image.
 The image can be from any angle.
-This is an end-to-end example ir from gathering the dats, training a model, and deploying the trained model using a webapp on a local server.
+This is an end-to-end example ir from gathering the data, training a model and deploying the trained model using a webapp on a local server.

 ## Setup

-The training setup, data are in thei [repo](https://github.com/DexterDSilva/f1cars-detector)
+The training setup, data are in this [repo](https://github.com/DexterDSilva/f1cars-detector)

 This is a good example of a complete workflow
   - collecting data using google web search (local)